sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 ```
 - $('body').disableSelection(); (jquery-ui.js) prevents selection of text.
 -  $("a[href='" + document.location.pathname + "']").addClass("current"); Use the filename to highlight the current page on a nav
+- jQuery.noConflict() - Removes the jQuery object from the variable '$' so that other libraries that may conflict can use it.
 - In firebug you can load the latest version of jQuery via the Command Line using "include('jquery')".
 Otherwise you can add to the Console something like this:

 ```javascript